Prayer To Saint Maximilian Kolbe

 Saint Maximilian Kolbe was a Patron Saint of Peace and Justice.
 He is also venerated as a martyr.
 Saint Maximilian Kolbe was born on October 14, 1881 in Nowy Sącz, Austria-Hungary to a pious Catholic family.
 At the age of twenty-one, he entered the Order of Friars Minor Capuchins, where he became known for his deep prayer life and tireless work with the poor and needy.
 In 1914, during World War I, Saint Maximilian volunteered to serve as a doctor in the French army.
 He dedicated himself tirelessly to his patients and refused offers of amnesty from the German military authorities.
 On February 17, 1941, Saint Maximilian was arrested by the Gestapo and sent to Auschwitz concentration camp where he died on September 15, 1942 after enduring excruciating torture.
 His body was later cremated and his ashes were scattered in Poland.
 Today Saint Maximilian is widely recognized as a Patron Saint of Peace and Justice.

-READ: Catholic Prayer For Easter
+READ: Prayer For Peaceful Mind

 Saint Maximilian Kolbe is also known as the “Apostle of Mercy”